repobee/repobee-plug/docs/index.rst

-.. repomate documentation master file, created by sphinx-quickstart on Thu Jun 29 18:11:20 2017.
+.. repobee documentation master file, created by sphinx-quickstart on Thu Jun 29 18:11:20 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to repomate-plug's documentation!
+Welcome to repobee-plug's documentation!
 ==================================================

 .. toctree::